SMARTER Metrics: Effective KPIs for Marketing and PR pros

 Defining Strategic Goals and Establishing KPIs

-As indicated above, you need to define your organization’s strategic goals before you can effectively establish KPIs.
+As indicated above, you need to define your organisation’s strategic goals before you can effectively establish KPIs.
 What are you hoping to achieve through your marketing actions?
 What is the desired result?

 Begin thinking about goals in overarching umbrella terms that capture the totality of your marketing activities.
 Consider: building brand awareness, increased social engagement, lead generation, improved leads to sales conversion, greater customer advocacy, and loyalty.
 These are just a few examples of goals specific to a PR and/or marketing team that also have clear and defined actions feeding into them.